Hephaestus-Arm/HephaestusArm2/assembly.md

-# 17 Calibrate the robot.
+# 14 Calibrate the Robot

  Calibrate the robot in its calibration pose now that all motors are in place.

- If your robot does not move post calibration, CONGRATS! you have a fully assembeled robot arm
+ If your robot does not move during calibration, CONGRATS! you have a fully assembled robot arm.

  If it does move you need to dissasble and adjust the servos so they are calibrated.

-# 18 Gripper
+# 15 Gripper

 Plug in the gripper servo and power up the system

-The gripper will power up fully open place the horn on as shown
+The gripper will power up fully open, place the horn on as shown

 <img src="photos/11.jpg" width="300">

-Then add the rubber band arround the gruipper
+Then add the rubber band arround the gripper.

 Use solid core wire to hold the gripper open in the toggle pose

 <img src="photos/10.jpg" width="300">
 <img src="photos/8.jpg" width="300">

-# Base instructions?